-Part 2 - Hardware reference section
+Hardware reference

 This part contains technical reference information and more detailed installation instructions, along with some advice on looking after your computer.
-The odd-numbered pages in this part also have a grey block on the righthand edge, but lower down than those in Part 1.
+The odd-numbered pages in this part have a grey block on the righthand edge.

-Appendix A: Maintaining your computer 63
+Appendix A: Maintaining your computer 67